 This year we hear more and more about NFC and its usefulness for mobile commerce and the mobile development industry.
 In fact, it’s becoming a popular way to make payments in commerce.
 Now all the biggest mobile phone manufacturers want to integrate NFC into their products.
 NFC is likely to become a must-have feature for a mobile phone.

 So what’s NFC?
 And what benefits does it bring for us?

-Near field communication, or NFC, allows to make simplified transactions, data exchange, and wireless connections between two devices in proximity to each other, usually by no more than a few centimeters.
+Near field communication or NFC, allows making simplified transactions, data exchange, and wireless connections between two devices in proximity to each other, usually by no more than a few centimeters.

 Besides, NFC is an open standard in the software development industry and has no security protocol so the security of it is the combination of many security standards that a service provider has.
 You don’t have to worry about security with this technology.